 Want to join our research?
 Need an experienced partner to speed up your development?

-Publications & Conference on systems-on-chip
+Publications & Conferences on systems-on-chip for medical sensor devices

 - Xu et al. "Active electrodes for wearable EEG acquisition: review and electronics design methodology", IEEE Reviews in Biomedical Engineering, (2017)